I'm a title. Click here to edit me.

 The ads raise awareness about chronic obstructive pulmonary disease (COPD) and heart disease.
 The ads also address dual use (defined as concurrent use of both cigarettes and electronic cigarettes), and smoking among individuals with mental health conditions.
 Finally, a print ad features a cancer survivor focusing on the benefits of quitting.

-Research shows the 2012 Tips campaign was a “best buy” in public health, where the benchmark for a cost-effective health program is $50,000 per year of life saved.
+Research shows the first year of the Tips campaign was a “best buy” in public health, where the benchmark for a cost-effective health program is $50,000 per year of life saved.
 Tips spent approximately:

 $480 per smoker who quit